cloudamqp/lavinmq/README.md

 This will create a docker image tagged as avalanchemq:latest that we then can use to launch an instance of AvalancheMQ by executing:

-`docker run -p 15672:15672 -p 5672:5672 --name avalanchemq avalanchemq:latest`
+`docker run -p 15672:15672 -p 5672:5672 -v data:/data --name avalanchemq avalanchemq:latest`

 You are now able to visit the management UI at [http://localhost:15672](http://localhost:15672) and start publishing/consuming messages.
-Note that we have not mounted any filesystem to the docker container and all data will be deleted once the container is killed.
 The container can be killed by running:

 `docker kill avalanchemq`